 Bipolar disorder is a brain illness that produces extreme or unusual mood, energy level, thought, and behavior changes.
 Mania is a state experienced by people with bipolar disorder, characterized by elevated mood and energy levels ranging from intense joy to extreme irritability.

 WHOA Behavioral Health provides medication treatment for ages four and above with mental health disorders.
-Our practitioners have a range of experience and backgrounds to help clients heal.
+Our practitioners have a range of experience and backgrounds in multiple psychiatry services to help clients heal.
 The medication provider meets with a patient once a month to evaluate effectiveness.
 Together, we ensure customers' comprehensive and holistic treatment.

-With services via Telehealth and in-person in Glen Allen, VA, WHOA can help with insurance questions and have qualified, licensed providers with a range of experience and backgrounds to help clients heal.
+With services via Telehealth and in-person, WHOA can help with insurance questions and have qualified, licensed providers with a range of experience and backgrounds to help clients heal.
 We offer the following services.